EV sales in US reaching ~10% of sales

 1. Smaller value indicates higher efficiency.

-3. In SMC, Guaranteed threshold is more important than V2G, indicating range anxiety.
+3. Guaranteed threshold is more important in SMC than V2G, indicating range anxiety.

 SMC Scenario Analysis